tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 tokio = { version = "0.2", features = ["full"] }
 ```

-Tokio has a lot of functionality (tcp, udp, unix sockets, timers, sync
+Tokio has a lot of functionality (TCP, UDP, Unix sockets, timers, sync
-utilities, multiple scheduler types, ...).
+utilities, multiple scheduler types, etc).
 Not all applications need all
 functionality.
 When attempting to optimize compile time or the end application
 footprint, the application can decide to opt into **only** the features it uses.